There is no compulsory retirement age for civil servants.

 A specific exception applies to Air Traffic Controllers who are subject to compulsory retirement once the age of 65 years has been reached, due to the specific requirements of the role.

-Civil servants may also be permitted to retire earlier than the normal retirement age in accordance with the provisions of Regulation C70 – Superannuation and this intention should be made known to their Department in accordance with the notice period requirements set out in Regulation A20.1 b – Notice Periods.
+Civil servants who wish to retire must make their intentions known to their Department in accordance with the notice period requirements set out in Regulation A20.1 b – Notice Periods.